MontiCore/object-diagram/src/main/grammars/de/monticore/OD4Development.md

 This MontiCore project contains

-* seven language components, defined by their own grammars,
+* six language components, defined by their own grammars,
 * appropriate context conditions for each language component,
 * which also includes a symbol table infrastructure for managing and storing symbol tables, and
 * pretty-printers.